 What is Beyond the Therapy Room?

-The Beyond the Therapy Room conference is now in its third following events in London in 2015 and Liverpool in 2017.
+The Beyond the Therapy Room conference is now in its fourth year following events in London in 2015, Liverpool in 2017 and Cardiff in 2018.
 This conference features psychologists, academics and writers speaking about ways in which mental health and wellbeing can be supported by taking a social and community approach to distress, instead of seeing mental health as being individual problems addressed by individual solutions.
-In 2017, the conference ran as part of the Clinical Psychology Fringe in Liverpool, and it does so again this year in Cardiff on Friday 19th January 2018.
+In 2017 and 2018, the conference ran as part of the Clinical Psychology Fringe, and it does so again this year in Manchester on Saturday 26th January 2019.

 The conference this year will focus on work with children and young people, but will build on the themes from previous years, considering ways in which health professionals and services can improve physical and emotional wellbeing and help to build a more psychologically caring society, in broader ways than traditional one-to-one psychological therapy.